Download and print pre-operative instructions for Rhinoplasty.

 Best Age for Rhinoplasty

 The youngest age for rhinoplasty is usually 16.
-Some surgeons wont perform rhinoplasty on anyone younger than 18 so that the patient can sign the surgery consents as an adult.
-This approach is not fair to younger patients especially since the typical age for otoplasty (ear pinning) is around 4 to 6 years of age.
+Some surgeons won’t perform rhinoplasty on anyone younger than 18 so that the patient can sign the surgery consent as an adult.
+This approach is not fair to younger patients, especially since the typical age for otoplasty (ear pinning) is around 4 to 6 years of age.
 What is more important than legal age is mental and physical age.
 Occasionally on rare instances, a rhinoplasty surgeon will consider performing a nose job on a teenager as young as 14 if the patient has essentially completed their physical growth.
-For example, if the teenage rhinoplasty patient is 5’3″ tall but both parents are 6 feet tall then we should wait for the teenage growth spurt and completion of physical development.
+For example, if the teenage rhinoplasty patient is 5’3″ tall but both parents are 6 feet tall, then we should wait for the teenage growth spurt and completion of physical development.

 However, if the teenage rhinoplasty patient is relatively the same height as his or her parents, then it may be safe to assume further drastic changes in growth will not occur.
 More important than physical growth and maturity is mental and emotional maturity.
-While there are some 14 year olds that have the proper attitude and mental outlook towards rhinoplasty, there are some 40 year olds that do not possess such mental strength and emotional maturity to undergo elective nasal reshaping surgery.
+While there are some 14-year-olds that have the proper attitude and mental outlook towards rhinoplasty, there are some 40-year-olds who do not possess such mental strength and emotional maturity to undergo elective nasal reshaping surgery.
 We sometimes see teenage nose job patients who are much more mature and realistic than their own parents.

-The most important factor with teenage rhinoplasty is to make sure the desire for changing one’s nose is internally driven and not forced on the teenage patient by the parents.
+The most important factor with teenage rhinoplasty is to make sure the desire to change one’s nose is internally driven and not forced on the teenage patient by the parents.
 It’s also as important to make sure the patient has realistic goals about the outcome.
-All things being equal, a successful rhinoplasty can increase the self-confidence of any patient, especially the teenager who is self-conscience about his or her nose.
+All things being equal, a successful rhinoplasty can increase the self-confidence of any patient, especially a teenager who is self-conscious about his or her nose.

 Rhinoplasty procedure: Down-time, Healing, & Facts

-For most patients, their “true down time” is only the first 5 to 7 days with the tiny cast on their nose.
-Dr. Naderi asks his patients not to wear glasses or partake in contact sports for a total of 1 to 3 months after their rhinoplasty if their bones need to set.
-While it’s a fact that healing after rhinoplasty takes years, the down time for most patients is about a week for all practical purposes.
-But the nose will continue to change for weeks and months and even years.
+For most patients, their “true downtime” is only the first 5 to 7 days with the tiny cast on their nose.
+Dr. Naderi asks his patients not to wear glasses or partake in contact sports for 1 to 3 months after their rhinoplasty if their bones need to be set.
+While it’s a fact that optimal healing after rhinoplasty takes years, the downtime for most patients is about a week.
+But the nose will continue to change for weeks months and even years.
 It may surprise you to see how your noses continue to refine and get more definition even years after surgery takes place.

 Take a look at some products our plastic surgeons recommend as part of your post-op care kit.